sanya-thakur/E-Commerce-Application/README.md

 This milestone enhances the user experience by allowing new users to register, paving the way for further integration with back-end user authentication systems.

+## Milestone 6: Encrypting Passwords and Storing User Data

+In this milestone, the focus was on enhancing the security and data handling during the user registration process.
+Key achievements include:

+### Password Encryption:
+- Utilized `bcrypt` to hash user passwords during the signup process to ensure secure storage.
+- Replaced plain-text password storage with hashed passwords in the database.

+### Complete User Data Storage:
+- Stored all user information, including name, email, and the hashed password, in the database using the `User` model.
+- Ensured sensitive data is handled securely and adheres to best practices.

+### Validation Enhancements:
+- Added additional backend validation to verify that required fields are provided during signup.
+- Prevented duplicate user registrations by ensuring email uniqueness in the database.

+### API Integration:
+- Updated the registration endpoint (`/api/users/register`) to handle password hashing and data storage seamlessly.

+### Live Coding Walkthrough:
+- Demonstrated the implementation of these features during a live coding session, explaining the importance of password encryption and secure data handling.

+This milestone significantly enhances the application's security by protecting user credentials and laying a solid foundation for authentication and authorization in future milestones.